FanWing: Principles of operation

 When the fan spins with the upper edge moving backwards and the lower edge forwards, the fixed half-duct is shaped to create a net backward flow of air, resulting in forward thrust.
 This backward flow over the upper surfaces also creates a net circulation of air around the rotor-wing combination, resulting in vertical lift.

+The flow sets up a trapped vortex within the rotor, which can rotate faster than the airspeed and greatly enhances both lift and thrust.

+Twisting the fan blades into a slight spiral, in a manner similar to a cylinder mower, helps to reduce rotor noise and make it inherently quieter in operation.

+Extending the length of the fixed trailing wedge section reduces drag.

+Gliding flight

+When unpowered, the rotor will autorotate under forward motion and create lift as a glider.
+Adding a rounded leading edge improves performance when gliding in auto-rotation mode.
+However the glideslope is generally poor, at around 1:4.

+Aircraft configuration

 Addition of an outboard tail recovers energy from the wing tip vortices to significantly increase overall efficiency.
 This in turn allows an even lower minimum forward speed.

 Advantages

 In addition to providing forward thrust in its own right, the radial fan increases the velocity of the airflow over the wing's upper surface independently of the forward motion of the aircraft, thereby creating useful lift at forward speeds lower than the stalling speed for a conventional wing.

 Limitations

 Besides the added weight and complexity of the fan system, it has some limitations compared with a conventional fixed wing: